fitzterra/attiny85-using-platformio/README.md

 programmed again.

-To reset the fuses, you need a **High Voltage Programmer** which basically allows using a 12V programming pulse to reset the MCU fuses.
+To reset the fuses, you need a **High Voltage Programmer** which basically allows programming new fuse settings while a using a high voltage (12V) on the reset pin of the MCU.
 This programmer is described in the [FuseResetter] section, as well as the process for doing the reset.

 <!-- Links -->